 What is Oolong Tea?

-It is a kind of tea which has its origin in China sometime between the years 618-907.
+It is a powerful composition tea of nutrients and minerals which has its origin in China sometime between the years 618-907.
 Earlier it was grown in the phoenix mountain area of the Fuhjian province.
 The place was known as Beiyun and hence the tea was also called Beiyun tea.
 It was popular for its earthy taste and exotic flavor.

 It was discovered by the Song dynasty (960-1279) who made it a tribute tea.
 When tea was sent to the royal family as gift it was called tribute tea.
 Thus soon the local people, monks and government officials also started patronizing this tea for its taste.
 Its fame spread far and wide.
 In the year 1725 people of the Fujiyan region improvised on this tea which was then called Oolong.
 Today this tea is grown in different areas and is known for its distinct flavors.